User37som/https-github.com-dordnung-Stammwiki/How-to-install-a-feature.md

 ## Setup block file

 Blocks are used to get information about when a client should get a feature (**Not all features have block files!**).
-You find the block file of a level in `cfg/stamm/levels`.
+You find the block file of a feature in `cfg/stamm/levels`.
 It has the **same name like the feature**.

 A block file looks like this: